 John has funded healthcare for 77 patients in 12 countries.

-Koemsrorn is a two-year-old from Cambodia.
-He is an only child from Kampong Cham Province, any enjoys playing with his toys in the village.
-When he was four months old, Koemsrorn had an ear infection.
+Sonita is a four-year-old preschool student from Cambodia.
+She is the only child in her family, her parents are Khmer teachers.
+In her free time she enjoys playing with toys and reading books.
+One year ago, Sonita had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
-For this reason, Koemsrorn experiences consistent fevers and hearing loss.
-He is often upset and has a difficult time hearing others and sleeping due to discomfort.
-Koemsrorn traveled to our medical partner's care center to receive treatment.
-On November 19, he will undergo a mastoidectomy procedure in his right ear.
+For this reason, Sonita experiences hearing loss, ear discharge, bad odor, and pain.
+It is difficult for her to communicate with others, and she often misses school due to the ear discharge.
+Sonita traveled to our medical partner's care center to receive treatment.
+On December 9th, she will undergo a mastoidectomy procedure in her right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
-Our medical partner, Children's Surgical Centre, is requesting $842 to fund this procedure.
+Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-Koemsrorn's mother said, "I hope that my son will recover from his illness and no longer have any more pain or hearing loss."
+Sonita's mother said, "I hope after surgery her ear pain will be gone, the discharge will finally stop, and her hearing will improve."